dmccaffery/numonic/docs/content/commands/bash/edit-bashrc.md

 This command will open the editor defined by the **EDITOR** environment variable.
 If the variable is not set then the default editor will be **vi**.
-Note that numonic will detect whether or not Visual Studio Code is available on the current PATH and will set this to the default editor if not otherwise set in the user environment (**userenv**).
+Note that numonic will detect whether or not Visual Studio Code is available on the current PATH and will set this to the default editor if not otherwise set in the user environment: **userenv**(1).

 The user-specific bash startup script is located at: